bhk/rio/concepts.md

 The `.` operator is used to obtain properties.
 For example, `value.name` evaluates to the `name` property of `value.`

 A "method" is nothing more than a property that evaluates to a function.
-A method will typically be able to access the value from which it was obtained (its `self` value) as a captured value, so there is no need to pass its value to one of its own methods.
 The expression `a.foo()` is equivalent to `tmp = a.foo; tmp()`, exactly as logic would dictate (but unlike as in some other programming languages).

-Also, Rio does not confuse properties with members of collections.
+Rio does not confuse properties with members of collections.
 Indexing expressions -- e.g. `value[index]` -- access members of a vector or map, not their properties.